 - For Fall admission, apply by Aug 1.

-Decision notification from Penn GSE comes in 4-6 weeks.
+Decision notification from Penn GSE comes in 3 weeks, often sooner.

 How long is the program?

 Is there financial aid?

-Once students have completed their undergraduate degree from BMC/HC, as long as they commit to full-time study, Penn GSE will consider them for any merit-based scholarships that they have.
-Students are also encouraged to complete the FASA using the institutional code of 003378 to be considered for any federal loans.
-Finally, if, after graduation from Penn GSE, students choose to work as a full-time, full-year teacher in a Title 1-funded public or private non-profit elementary or secondary school and/or teach in a subject matter shortage area, they may be eligible to have a portion of their Direct and/or Perkins Loans cancelled.
+Once students have completed their undergraduate degree from BMC/HC, as long as they commit to full-time study, Penn GSE will consider them for any merit-based scholarships.
+Students are also encouraged to complete the FAFSA using the institutional code of 003378 to be considered for any federal loans.
+Finally, if, after graduation from Penn GSE, teachers choose to work as a full-time teacher in a Title 1-funded public or private non-profit elementary or secondary school and/or teach in a subject matter shortage area, they may be eligible to have a portion of their Direct and/or Perkins Loans cancelled.